bonnybabukachappilly/ros2bridge/README.md

 **optional parameters:**

-* -p, --port : For specific port.
+* -p, --port: For specific port.
 Default is 9020
-* -n, --ngrok : By default, websocket is hosted on local-IP.
-If this flag is set ws is hosted internally
+* -n, --ngrok: WebSocket is hosted on local IP by default.
+If this flag is set ws are hosted internally

 **NOTE: for using custom ros interface source that workspace before running the bridge.**